 - How you have worked together as a committee.

 The student, supervisor, and internship committee should each prepare a structured outline of what they plan to include in the evaluation report.
 They should then arrange to share this information and discuss it prior to writing the final version of the report.
-Specific instructions for the process of sharing evaluation reports are found on the Evaluation Report.
+Specific instructions for the process of sharing evaluation reports are found on the mid-year review and evaluation forms.

-The writing of the evaluation report should take into account the aforementioned discussion.
+The writing of the mid-year review and evaluation reports should take into account the aforementioned discussion.
 Strict adherence should be given to the specified due dates.
-Typically, mid-year evaluations are due the first Wednesday in December; end of the year evaluations are due the last Wednesday in April.

 Sample IC Agenda – Church Setting

-- Prayer by the Chair of the Committee or the Pastor (5 minutes)
+- Prayer by the Chair of the Committee or other committee member (5 minutes)

 - Discussion about an area of ministry (One or two per meeting) Examples could include home visits, administration, preaching, teaching, pastoral care, ministerial identity.
-This is an opportunity for the student, supervisor and Internship Committee to think about an area of ministry and how to evaluate the church’s effectiveness in this area.
+This is an opportunity for the student and Internship Committee to think about an area of ministry and how to evaluate the church’s effectiveness in this area.
 These will be opportunities to talk about specific programs, sermons, activities and behaviors and to give support and helpful suggestions for change.
-At the middle and end of the placement, this time period can be used to complete the formal evaluation process.
+At the middle and end of the placement, this time period can be used to complete the assessment process.
 (30 minutes)